The 2013-2014 Administration

 The Executive Director of Diversity Programs shall assist the ASOSU in promoting self- governance in the best interest of students at Oregon State University.
 This includes, but is not limited to, organizing, overseeing, and coordinating the ASOSU Queer, Multicultural, Women’s, Non-Traditional, Veterans, and Accessibility Affairs Task Forces.

 The Executive Director of Finance is in charge of the creating and maintaining the ASOSU budget.
 Every year, the Director of Finance creates a new budget for the following year based off of previous year’s expenses, and expected expenditures for the following year, while also watching carefully to ensure that the current year’s spending does not go over budget.
 Once created for the year, the budget goes through for approval from the House of Representatives Ways and Means committee.
 After a majority approval, the budget goes to the Student Incidental Fee committee for approval.
-Finally, after it passes SIFC, the budget goes to the House and Senate as a whole for approval.
-Through this process, the ASOSU budget is very closely scrutinized and any problems or concerns are fixed.
+Finally, after it passes SIFC, the budget goes to the House and Senate as a whole for approval

 The Executive Director of Governmental Relations shall assist the ASOSU in promoting self-governance in the best interest of students at Oregon State University.
 This includes, but is not limited to, advocating for students at the state and federal level and ensuring that OSU students are educated on key political issues.